-(1) Steel Identification.
+- (1) Steel Identification.
 All pieces of all grades of steel used in fabrication of main members, including webs, flanges, bearing stiffeners, bearing devices, splice plates and any cross member carrying stringers and their connection plates, must bear the heat number assigned by the rolling mill.
 Preserve the heat number until the Engineer advises the fabricator that the unit is acceptable for cleaning and painting.
-Identify the grade as specified in ASTM A 6.

-(2) Straightening Material.
+Identify the grade as specified in ASTM A 6. - (2) Straightening Material.
 All mill material must be straight before being laid out for work.
 If straightening is required, do not injure the metal.
-Heat straightening must comply with the latest versions of AASHTO/AWS D1.5, "Bridge Welding Code"; AASHTO's "Standard Specifications for Highway Bridges"; AASHTO's "LRFD Bridge Construction Specifications"; and the FHWA report, "Heat-Straightening Repairs of Damaged Steel Bridges".
+Heat straightening must comply with the AASHTO/AWS D1.5, "Bridge Welding Code"; AASHTO's "Standard Specifications for Highway Bridges"; AASHTO's "LRFD Bridge Construction Specifications"; and the FHWA report, "Heat-Straightening Repairs of Damaged Steel Bridges".
 Submit the proposed heat straightening procedure to the Engineer for approval.
 Sharp kinks and bends are cause for rejection of the material.
-Mill material must not exceed dimensional tolerances outlined in the latest edition of ASTM A 6.

-(3) Welding and Gas Cutting.
-Perform welding and gas cutting of structural steel according to the applicable requirements of the AASHTO/AWS D1.5-2010, "Bridge Welding Code" with the exceptions and additions noted in this specification.
+Mill material must not exceed dimensional tolerances outlined in the latest edition of ASTM A 6. - (3) Welding and Gas Cutting.
+Perform welding and gas cutting of structural steel according to the applicable requirements of the AASHTO/AWS D1.5, "Bridge Welding Code". - (4) Finish.
+Neatly finish all work.
+Carefully and accurately shear and clip.
+Fabricate finished members true to line and detailed dimension, and free from twists, bends, open joints or other defects. - (5) Pins and Rollers.
+Accurately turn pins and rollers to the dimensions shown in the Contract Documents and keep them straight, smooth and free from flaws.
+Produce the final surface by a finishing cut.